 Tuesday, Sept.
 27 - Crime and police

 Friday, Sept.
 30 - Sea level rise and flooding

 Monday, Oct.
 3 - Presidential politics

-The entire report will be available after Oct 3. on the Social Science Research Center website.
+The Life in Hampton Roads survey receives support from the Old Dominion Office of Research and the College of Arts and Letters.
+The entire report will be available after Oct.
+3 on the Social Science Research Center website.